CanonicalLtd/maas-docs/en/manage-cli-interfaces.md

 ## Create a Bond interface

-A bond interface is used to aggregate two more more physical interfaces into a single logical interface.
+A bond interface is used to aggregate two or more more physical interfaces into a single logical interface.
 A bond can be created with the following command:

 ```bash